nugunacoding/public/_posts/2018-12-18-1-an-introduction-to-git.md

 ---
+layout: post
-title: 1.
-An Introduction to Git
+title: "1.
+An Introduction to Git"
-date: 2018-12-18 16:15
-categories: All about Git
 ---

 ### Git is...